Sand Dollar Beach

+Sand Dollar Beach is a .5 mi long beach in Big Sur, California, one of the longest publicly accessible beaches on that coast.
+It is within the Los Padres National Forest.
 The beach is 3.7 mile north of the small commercial center of Gorda and 38.5 mi north of Cambria.
 It is 25 mile south of Big Sur Village on Highway 1.